 Layne worked as a wildlife rehabilitator and medical intern for several years before becoming a licensed veterinary technician (LVT).

-Do you love animals?
-Have you loved them since you were a child?
 If working with animals has been your lifelong dream, you may be looking into the next step for your career.
 If you have ruled out going to vet school to become a veterinarian either due to the length of study, the cost of study, or the job duties, you might instead be interested in becoming a veterinary technician.

 With a little research, you will find various names for veterinarian technicians that have become licensed, registered, or certified.
 These titles are as follows: